githubtraining/training-manual/book/12_fixing_commit_mistakes.md

 1. `git commit --amend`
 1. The text editor will open, allowing you to edit your commit message.

->**Note:** You can actually amend any data stored by the last commit such as commit author, email, etc.
+>You can actually amend any data stored by the last commit such as commit author, email, etc.